Next Session at Leos is Tuesday 22 June. The link for names will appear towards the bottom of this page nearer the date.

 - Bob’s pentathlon

-The group leaders will be responsible for the assembly, warm-up, all four activities and cool down for the 5 children that are allocated to them (this is a big change from “normal” sessions, where everyone would meet together, everyone might warm up together and each leader is responsible for an activity not for a group).
+The group leaders will be responsible for the assembly, warm-up, all four activities and cool down for the 6 children that are allocated to them

-The group leaders will also be responsible for two rules specific to CoVid – that the 2 metre rule is adhered to and that none of the group (including themselves) touch any stakes or any other equipment
+The group leaders will also be responsible for two rules specific to CoVid – that social distancing is adhered to and that none of the group (including themselves) touch any stakes or any other equipment